 The village is a member of the Solid Waste Agency of Lake County ("SWALCO").
 SWALCO is a municipal corporation formed by Lake County and 41 municipalities within Lake County for the purpose of implementing the Lake County Solid Waste Management Plan.
-SWALCO has a Board of Directors made up from these members, an Executive Committee (three at large and six elected members), a Legislative Committee and five staff members.
+SWALCO has a Board of Directors made up from these members, an Executive Committee, a Legislative Committee and five staff members.
 SWALCO is established pursuant to the Intergovernmental Cooperation Act of the State of Illinois, the Illinois Local Solid Waste Disposal Act, the Illinois Planning and Recycling Act and Lake County Board Resolution #38 of September 12, 1989.
 Operations began on February 21, 1991.

-The Agency is funded from a surcharge imposed at sanitary landfills.
+SWALCO is funded from a surcharge imposed at sanitary landfills.
 The surcharge also funds the Lake County Health Department's enforcement program.
-The Agency also receives a yearly operations and maintenance fee from its members based on the number of households in each member community.
+SWALCO also receives a yearly operations and maintenance fee from its members based on the number of households in each member community.

 SWALCO generates revenue from user charges.
-The village paid \$2,333 to SWALCO during the year.
+The village paid \$466 to SWALCO during the year.